Red-Beard-The-Inquisitor/Drink-Minder/README.md

 # Drink-Minder
-Drink Minder Smart drink coaster for VRC and OBS
+Drink Minder Smart drink coaster for VRC and OBS.

 Ever wanted to show the level of your Real life drink in realtime while in VRC or as a overlay in OBS?
-Now you can
+Now you can.

-If you recived a unit directly from me, proceed to the Drink Minder setup.pdf instuctions located in this Repository
+If you received a unit directly from me, proceed to the Drink Minder setup.pdf instuctions located in this Repository.

+PLease note that OBS fucntions are beta a the moment and do not have setup instructions yet.

 Flashing new firmware (if needed or instructed to)